 The OMEGA Seamaster Aqua Terra 150M is a sporty all-rounder that works just as well at a yacht club as in the city.
 A combination of cutting-edge technology and practical features qualify this watch for everyday wear.
-With a price of less than 5,000 euros, the timepiece is also a perfect choice for first-timers entering the luxury segment.
+With a price of 5,600 euros, the timepiece is also a perfect choice for first-timers entering the luxury segment.

 The Aqua Terra is part of the Seamaster collection, but ultimately prefers to steer clear of deep waters.
 As its name suggests, this model bridges the gap between water and land.
 As a result, this watch appears much slimmer and more sophisticated than the other models in the collection, such as the Seamaster Diver 300M, let alone the Seamaster Ploprof 1200M.

 OMEGA Aqua Terra: A watch that lives up to its name